Benson Taylor: Life and career

 In 2016, Taylor produced soundtracks for US talk shows, including, Late Night With Seth Meyers and Jimmy Kimmel Live.
 He has twice contributed music to the Netflix produced series, Orange Is the New Black.
 Taylor's music has also appeared in the sixth series of Justified, the first series of How to Get Away with Murder, the second series of Ray Donovan, and in the 2015 Kroll Show.

 Taylor scored and produced the music to Mathew Cullen's thriller, London Fields in 2015, starring Billy Bob Thornton, Theo James, Cara Delevingne, Amber Heard and Johnny Depp.
 Due to legal problems between the director and producers, the film was not released until September 2018, three years after Taylor had finished the musical score.
 As well as writing the musical score, Taylor collaborated with Toydrum and Bat for Lashes to cover Patsy Cline's "Walkin' After Midnight", and also with James Bagshaw from the British band Temples, covering "How Do You Sleep" from John Lennon's Imagine album, both tracks were recorded specifically for the film.

-In December 2021, Taylor's music was performed by an orchestra and the Italian Mayor of Florence, Dario Nardella, in a returning Christmas tradition celebrating the city and its residents.
+In December 2021, Taylor's music was performed live by an orchestra and the Italian Mayor of Florence, Dario Nardella, in a returning Christmas tradition celebrating the city and its residents.
 The concert took place in the Salone Dei Cinquecento in Florence's Palazzo Vecchio.

+In September 2023, Taylor collaborated with Los Angeles-based electronic artist Daedelus under the moniker Tuscan Junk Food.
+The duo released the project FOURTH THIRD TWENTY THREE, marking Taylor's move into experimental electronic music outside scores.

 Taylor is a professional member of the British Academy of Songwriters, Composers and Authors.
 He was styled as the "New Sound of Hollywood" by MovieScope magazine in its 24th issue in 2011.

-He is a guest DJ on NTS Radio.
+Taylor has a monthly show on the Los Angeles based Dublab, and he is a guest DJ on NTS Radio in London.

 Business ventures

-In 2017, Taylor founded A Remarkable Idea, a music label based in Santa Monica in Los Angeles, and in London.
+In 2017, Taylor established A Remarkable Idea, a music label based in Santa Monica in Los Angeles, and in London.
 The label produces music for film, television and video games.
-Taylor has collaborated with artists for A Remarkable Idea including Maxïmo Park and Kele Okereke of Bloc Party, Pulled Apart by Horses, Robot Koch, Lack of Afro, Kairos 4Tet, Bo Ningen, Good Charlotte’s Billy Martin, Benoît Pioulard and The Halle orchestra.
-Taylor previously ran his label, Insidious Music, which is now defunct after being sold.
+Taylor has collaborated with artists for A Remarkable Idea including The Halle orchestra, Maxïmo Park and Kele Okereke of Bloc Party, Pulled Apart by Horses, Robot Koch, Lack of Afro, Kairos 4Tet, Bo Ningen, Good Charlotte's Billy Martin, and ambient artists such as Benoît Pioulard.
+Taylor co-founded, Insidious Music, which is now defunct since 2015 after being acquired.

-The label has licensed music to television shows such as Grey's Anatomy, House, Revenge, Unusual Suspects, Breaking Bad, Masterchef, Gordon Ramsay's Kitchen Nightmares, White Collar, The Oprah Winfrey Show, 24 and NFL on Fox.